 Partner with a burnout: At some point, your partner has physically and mentally collapsed.
 In fact, you already knew that it would happen one day.
 Also that recovery can take a long time.
-The question that then comes to mind is: what to do next?
+The question that then comes to mind is: how to proceed?
 Even more misunderstanding and arguing?
 Let’s dive deeper and find out more about burnout and how you can ensure that your relationship can survive this difficult time together.

 A burnout always comes unexpectedly